rorevillaca/monopoly/README.md

 Let´s now dive into the world of finance.
 I obtained the costs and rents associated with each one of the properties on board from [this](https://monopoly.fandom.com/wiki/Property)  Wiki.
 In the following plot, I present the net amount of money produced by each property when someone lands on it, without buildings.
 This provides us with a general grasp of the properties and their groups:
 * The brown group has the cheapest properties, but with the lowest long-term payback.
-* The blue group has the most expensive properties, and the highest payback.
+* The blue group has the most expensive properties and the highest payback.
 Note that these properties are also the ones that most rapidly pay themselves back.
 * The rest of the colors (green, yellow, red, orange, pink, and blue) fall in between, in that particular order.

 <p align="center">